MrAllenChan/QuizHero/README.md

 ### `npm start`

-I'm sure you will have a start index page shown in your browser with our logo "Quiz Hero" and a upload button, you can upload any markdown file and it will be convert to a slide format html.
+I'm sure you will have a start index page shown in your browser with our logo "Quiz Hero" and a upload button, you can upload any Markdown file and it will be convert to a slide format html.
 Currently, we are still on our way of development, the converted html can only be seen if you click the download button and open the downloaded html file.

-We haven't finalized our markdown syntax yet, so a random markdown may not give you an ideal converted html slides.
+We haven't finalized our Markdown syntax yet, so a random Markdown may not give you an ideal converted html slides.
 We would introduce our syntax in detail after we finalize it.
-Therefore, we recommend you to use the `example.md` to test the current function, you can find it in the project directory.
+Therefore, we recommend you to use the `example.md` to test the current function.
+You can find it in the project directory.

 ---